Brussels schools, metro reopen under tight security

 The city’s schools were protected by 300 additional officers, some of whom were standing guard outside school gates as parents dropped their children off.

-Around half the city’s metro stations were open, notably in the center, with some 200 soldiers assigned to protect them.
+Around half the city’s metro stations were open, notably in the centre, with some 200 soldiers assigned to protect them.

 Commercial and public life came almost to a halt over the weekend.
 Salah Abdeslam, 26, is on the run, suspected of being the eighth person Islamic State said took part in the attacks on Paris that killed 130 people.
 The Belgian government says he may be armed and dangerous and could be plotting further attacks.